Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 2023.
 Territorial bird on the forest marsh 22 April into June, breeding presumed, second territorial bird calling in early June.
 Additionally, one calling from a flood pool in the meadows on 28 April - 10 May.

 2024.
 Singing bird on the early date of 5 April.
+No further records till a singing bird on a flood pool in the meadows on 28 June.

 Little Crake.